abaelen/Arduino-Isochronous-USB/README.md

 1. Test description:
    -Run iterative ADC reads for 5 seconds (using RTC clock).

    -Keep number of iterations made = Test result

-   -Write ADC read to Serial.print in
+    Write ADC read to Serial.print in:
     -package of 2 bytes (serial.print)

     -package of 52 bytes (serial.print)

     -package of 1023 bytes (isochronous)

     -no writing

     -Test results:

      -2 bytes: 33 000 iterations